alexpiper/piperline_nextflow/README.md

 ## Credits

+Alexander Piper is the main developer of this pipeline

-This pipeline was modified from the DADA2 pipeline Nextflow workflow developed by Chris Fields (https://github.com/HPCBio/dada2-Nextflow) fields
+This pipeline was modified from the 16s DADA2 Nextflow workflow developed by Chris Fields (https://github.com/HPCBio/dada2-Nextflow).

+## Licence

+This project is licensed under the MIT License - see the LICENSE.md file for details